-One of my absolute favorite things to do – while living in Manhattan – was to take my daughter to a museum.
+Visiting The Met Museum of Art in New York is incredible.
+While living in Manhattan, one of my absolute favorite things to do was to take my daughter there – or to any of the city’s amazing museums.
 The Met, The Guggenheim, The Natural History Museum – these were all our “backyard”.
 You see – the wonderful trade off for living with no backyard – while living in Manhattan – is that there is so much to do.

 The Met holds a very special place in my heart.
-I lived only a few short blocks from this museum for a decade.
+When I lived only a few short blocks from this museum (for a decade) I visited regularly.
 I used to visit by myself, with my husband, with my daughter & eventually with both of my children.

 The museum is a mammoth.
 Vying for the title with its sister museums in Paris (The Louvre) & Madrid (The Prado).
 It is completely overwhelming.
 But if you are strategic in your visit then it is doable.
 By this I mean go see one exhibit or one wing or for one hour.

-One of my all time favorite exhibits is the Temple of Dendur.
-I visited it many times.
-Even visited its sister exhibit in Madrid.
-I must have been Egyptian in a former life.
-I love it.
+One of my all time favorite exhibits is the Temple of Dendur which I visited many times.
+My love is so deep I even visited her sister exhibit in Madrid.
+I must have been Egyptian in a former life, I love it.
 I could just sit and stare for hours.

 One of the coolest events I went to while living in Manhattan was the swearing in of Councilman Dan Garodnick – at the Temple of Dendur.
 I could not believe I was there after hours.
-I felt like Jennifer Lopez in Maid in Manhattan (incidentally a Maid in Manhattanmovie whose screening I went to & danced with JLo at the premiere – huzza!).
+I felt like Jennifer Lopez in Maid in Manhattan (incidentally a movie whose screening I went to & danced with JLo at the premiere – huzza!).

 Much like the rest of Manhattan – when my child came along my beloved museum morphed into a space that was a place for me to take her and view through a different lens.